 Professionals in all fields are feeling the pressure of an ever-changing, competitive business environment.
 Technology has fundamentally changed the definition of competition.
 Innovation is mandatory, often as a means for survival.
 Where does one begin?

 We start with the individual.
-We focus on innovator behaviors and different ways of approaching challenges.
-The program cohort is divided into small, diverse teams led by industry-leading design practitioners from the public and private sectors.
-These coaches guide their team through the design thinking process by tackling a real-world design challenge while paying close attention to individual development and team collaboration.
+We focus on innovator mindsets and behaviors that encourage different ways of approaching challenges.
+Each program cohort is divided into small, diverse teams led by industry-leading design practitioners from the public and private sectors.
+Teams then tackle a real-world design challenge utilizing design thinking methods and tools paying close attention to individual development and team collaboration along the way.

-At key points during the program the portfolio of small teams will come together for lectures, case studies, demonstrations, project assessment, and reflection led by Stanford faculty.
+At key points during the program teams come together for lectures, case studies, demonstrations, project assessment, and reflection led by Stanford faculty.

 How to have an empathetic conversation with customers